David Rutledge (engineer)

 David B. Rutledge (born 1952) is the Kiyo and Eiko Tomiyasu Professor (em.) of Engineering and former chair of the Division of Engineering and Applied Science at the California Institute of Technology (Caltech), United States.
 His earlier work on microwave circuits has been important for various advances in wireless communications and has been useful for applications such as radar, remote sensing, and satellite broadcasting.
 He also covers research in estimating fossil-fuel supplies, and the implications for alternative energy sources and climate change.

 Education

 Rutledge earned his bachelor's degree at Williams College, his Master of Arts degree from the University of Cambridge, and his doctorate from University of California, Berkeley.

 Career

 He joined the Caltech faculty as an assistant professor in 1980, and rose through the faculty ranks to become the holder of the Tomiyasu chair in 2001.
 He served as executive officer for electrical engineering from 1999 to 2002 and chair of the Division of Engineering and Applied Science from 2005 to 2008.
 Rutledge was editor-in-chief of the journal IEEE Transactions on Microwave Theory and Techniques.
 He was also a member of Caltech's Lee Center for Advanced Networking, which aimed to create a global communication system that is as reliable and robust as a basic utility.
-Since 2018 he is an professor emeritus.
+Since 2018 he is a professor emeritus.